aaico/aaico-voice-processing-challenge-2024/README.md

 Members:

-- Mohammed Riaz - mohd.riaz.2002@gmail.com
+- Mohammed Riaz - mohd.riaz.2002@gmail.com - BSc Computer Science Student at the University of Wollongong in Dubai
-- Mohammed Ejazzur Rahman - mohammedejazzur@gmail.com
+- Mohammed Ejazzur Rahman - mohammedejazzur@gmail.com - BSc Computer Science Student at the University of Wollongong in Dubai
-- Hadiyya Mattummathodi - hadiyyasakkir@gmail.com
+- Hadiyya Mattummathodi - hadiyyasakkir@gmail.com - BSc Computer Science Student at the University of Wollongong in Dubai

 #### Solution description